 The tissue of the central nervous system is made up of two classes of cells that may be broadly categorized as neurons and glia.
 Neurons are anatomic, functional, and trophic units of the brain [1].
 Despite great variability in size and shape, all neurons share common morphological features, which are those of the key elements of a highly complex communication network.
 The neurons are the dynamically polarized cells that serve as the major signaling unit of the nervous system.
-The human brain is known to contain about 1 x 1011 neurons, each being able to contact at least 10,000 other neurons [2].
+The brain is known to contain billions of neurons, each being able to contact at least thousands of other neurons [2].

-MN-c from ScienCell Research Laboratories are isolated from neonate day 2 mouse brain cortex.
+MN-c from ScienCell Research Laboratories are isolated from the neonate day 2 C57BL/6 mouse brain cortical.
 MN-c were cryopreserved at primary culture and delivered frozen.
 Each vial contains >1 x 106 cells in 1 ml volume.
 MN-c are characterized by immunofluorescent method with antibodies to neurafilament, MAP2, and beta-tubulin III.
 MN-c are negative for mycoplasma, bacteria, yeast and fungi.
 MN-c are guaranteed to further culture in the conditions provided by ScienCell Research Laboratories.